Why housing is ripe for a Tesla-like disruption, and the one weird trick that disruption will borrow from grade school math.

 Cities designed like modern Edens, for economic and ecological abundance.
 I'm Kev Polk, your guide to Edenicity.

 Welcome to Episode 9.
 By the time we reach the end, you'll understand the power of factoring in design.
-We'll explore, its power in three case studies, then discover, through a worked example, how it could dramatically improve the performance of a small housing development --both for the developer and for the residents.
+We'll explore its power in three case studies, then discover, through a worked example, how it can dramatically improve the performance of a small housing development—both for the developer and for the residents.

 In Episode 5, I made a series of observations on how to design for greatness.
 Observation # 4 was that design factors redundant elements.
 In other words, you can measure the quality of a design by how well it factors longstanding redundancies.
 I promised to go into detail in this episode.

-Episodes eight and 12 also provide examples of factoring a transportation system. loop transit or even subways can move 250 times as many people five times faster while using 90 times less energy than your car.
-That already far surpasses the 20x improvement we're looking for.
+Episodes 8 and 12 also provide examples of factoring a transportation system.
+Loop transit or even subways can move 250 times as many people five times faster while using 90 times less energy than your car.
+That already far surpasses the 20× improvement we're looking for.
 But can it be done in real estate?

 Tesla Incorporated CEO Elon Musk has used factoring to disrupt the auto, aerospace and energy industries.
-As we'll discover in a moment.
-Factoring is very popular in the software industry, where Musk launched his 1st 2 companies.
+As we'll discover in a moment, factoring is very popular in the software industry, where Musk launched his first two companies.
 But it's an essential tool to massively improve the performance of any industry, especially housing.

 This is exciting news for several reasons: